Char d’Assaut Schneider

 The last Schneider CA was produced in August 1918, but at that time attrition and progress towards the Renault FT-17 had minimized the numbers operating to below One hundred.

-The most beneficial that may certainly be mentioned of them is that they educated the French army considerably concerning the restrictions and possibilities of armoured warfare.
+The most beneficial that may certainly be mentioned of them is that they educated the French army considerably concerning the restrictions and possibilities of armored warfare.

 Animated 3D model Schneider Char d’Assaut (CA)